JustinHoyt/data-structures/README.md

 These data structures are created to fill some gaps in JavaScript's standard library.

-They are created for coding challenges, so they are simple, with easy to explain code, have no dependencies, and are easy to copy/paste into an editor;
+They are created for coding challenges with the following goals:

+- Simplicity
+- Readability
+- Portability

+These data structures are easy to copy and paste into an editor for coding challenges in any coding environment.
+They are simple to use and only implement essential functionality.
+They are also simple enough to write from scratch if required.

 ```ts
 import { Heap } from "@justin/data-structures";